pyeve/eve/docs/config.rst

                                 endpoint.
 Use with caution.
 See :ref:`unknown`
                                 for more information.
 Defaults to ``False``.

+``ALWAYS_RETURN_ALL_FIELDS``    A prototyping feature, intended to be used in
+                                tandem with :ref:`ALLOW_UNKNOWN`.
+Enabling
+                                this forces the API to always return all fields stored within a collection, thus allowing a functional without defining a schema.
+Use
+                                at your own peril!
+Defaults to ``False``.

 ``PROJECTION``                  When ``True``, this option enables the
                                 :ref:`projections` feature.
 Can be overridden
                                 by resource settings.
 Defaults to ``True``.